interzoid/interzoid-platform/individual-name-matching/snowflake-examples/README.md

 4. Use standard Snowflake SQL to group, join, and report on likely matches.

 ### Example SQL: Find Duplicate Clusters by Similarity Key
+(After simkeys have been added to individual/person name tables)

 ```sql
 SELECT